themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 **Note: When we say a signal has $$s$$ samples, it means we _know_ these $$s$$ samples.
 The signal actually continues from $$-\infty$$ to $$+\infty$$.
 We assume every signal(be that input, kernel or output) has values of zero anywhere outside of those $$s$$ samples.**

 If an input signal has, say, $$200$$ samples, and a kernel is $$20$$ samples long, then we have to shift and scale the kernel for each impulse as that impulse is shifted and scaled from the delta function.
-Now for the first impulse of input(i.e sample 0), the kernel will be scaled but not shifted and thus will contribute to output signal from sample 0 to sample 19 (because is 20 samples long).
+Now for the first impulse of input(i.e sample 0), the kernel will be scaled but not shifted and thus will contribute to output signal from sample 0 to sample 19 (because kernel is 20 samples long).
 For second impulse of input (i.e sample no. 1), the kernel will shift 1 step and will be scaled as well, and thus will contribute to output signal from sample 1 to sample 20.
 The intersecting output contrbutions at a given sample are added.
 Similarly at $$m^{th}$$ impulse of input(i.e at sample no. $$m-1$$), the kernel will be shifted $$m-1$$ places (and scaled as well) and thus will contribute to output signal from  sample no. $$m-1$$ to sample no. $$m+20-1$$ i.e $$m+k-1$$.

 ## Example

 Let's see an example to make things more clear.
-Let's say we have an input of 9 samples a kernel of 4 samples.
+Let's say we have an input of 9 samples and a kernel of 4 samples.
 We will store these in `numpy` arrays.

 ```python